-- Educate yourself: Read this information and ask questions if you don't understand. - Rehydrate: Drinklots of liquid: Drink small amounts frequently (eight ounces every 15 to 20 minutes) of cool (not cold) water and sports drinks (such as Gatorade), as they can help replace electrolytes.
-Some states require craftspersons to have two gallons of water available to them per eight-hour shift. - Diet: Watch what you eat and drink.
-Alcohol, medications, and caffeine (coffee, tea, and soft drinks) cause higher fluid loss through urination and dehydrate you. - Don't use salt tablets: Replace salt by salting your food.
-Too much salt can raise blood pressure, seriously affecting craftspersons with heart disease and causing stomach ulcers. - Clothing and sunscreen: Keep clothing loose, dress in layers (insulates you and allows you to take clothes off as you warm up), protect your head from the sun, and protect yourskin by using sunscreen.
+- Educate yourself: Read this information and ask questions if you don't understand. - Rehydrate: Drink lots of liquid.
+Drink small amounts frequently (eight ounces every 15 to 20 minutes) of cool (not cold) water and sports drinks (such as Gatorade) as they can help replace electrolytes.
+Some states require associates and craftpersons to have two gallons of water available to them per eight-hour shift. - Diet: Watch what you eat and drink.
+Alcohol, medications and caffeine (coffee, tea, and soft drinks) cause higher fluid loss through urination and dehydrate you. - Don't use salt tablets: Replace salt by salting your food.
+Too much salt can raise blood pressure, seriously affecting associates and tradespeople with heart disease and causing stomach ulcers. - Clothing and sunscreen: Keep clothing loose, dress in layers (insulates you and allows you to take clothes off as you warm up), protect your head from the sun, and protect your skin by using sunscreen.
 Remove personal protective equipment during breaks to allow your body to cool. - Acclimate: Allow your body to gradually adapt to the heat.
-Your body will adapt to working in heat within four to fourteen days of regular work for at least two hours per day in the heat. - Limit exposure time and/or temperature: Take rest breaks in cooler, shaded areas. - Air movement: Where available, increase air movement with fans or coolers. - Bealert: Be aware of signs of heat related illness in your co-workers.
+Your body will adapt to working in heat within four to fourteen days of regular work for at least two hours per day in the heat. - Limit exposure time and/or temperature: Take rest breaks in cooler, shaded areas. - Air movement: Where available, increase air movement with fans or coolers. - Be alert: Be aware of signs of heat-related illness in your co-workers.
 Notify your jobsite supervisor immediately if you notice someone in distress.